iCirconflexe/alignak-doc/source/03_how_it_work/02_run_daemons.rst

 Log system health
 -----------------

-Defining the ``TEST_LOG_MONITORING`` environment variable will make Alignak add some log in the scheduler daemons log files to inform about the system CPU, memory and disk consumption.
+Defining the ``ALIGNAK_SYSTEM_MONITORING`` environment variable will make Alignak add some log in the arbiter daemon log to inform about the system CPU, memory and disk consumption.

-On each scheduling loop end, if the report period ia happening, the Alignak scheduler gets the current cpu, memory and disk information from the OS and dumps them to the information log.
+On each activity loop end, if the report period is happening, the arbiter gets the current cpu, memory and disk information from the OS and dumps them to the information log.
 The dump is formatted as a Nagios plugin output with performance data.

 When this variable is defined, the default report period is set to 5.
-As such, each 5 scheduling loop, there is a report in the information log.
-If this variable contains an integer value, this value will define the report period.
+As such, each 5 loop turn, there is a report in the information log.
+If this variable contains an integer value, this value will define the report period in seconds.
 ::

    # Define environment variable
-   setenv TEST_LOG_MONITORING 5
+   setenv ALIGNAK_SYSTEM_MONITORING 5

    [2017-09-19 15:54:36 CEST] INFO: [alignak.scheduler] Scheduler scheduler-master cpu|'cpu_count'=4 'cpu_1_percent'=42.20% 'cpu_2_percent'=38.40% 'cpu_3_percent'=35.40% 'cpu_4_percent'=48.10% 'cpu_1_user_percent'=37.90% 'cpu_1_nice_percent'=0.00% 'cpu_1_system_percent'=4.20% 'cpu_1_idle_percent'=57.80% 'cpu_1_irq_percent'=0.00% 'cpu_2_user_percent'=31.80% 'cpu_2_nice_percent'=0.00% 'cpu_2_system_percent'=6.10% 'cpu_2_idle_percent'=61.60% 'cpu_2_irq_percent'=0.50% 'cpu_3_user_percent'=31.00% 'cpu_3_nice_percent'=0.00% 'cpu_3_system_percent'=4.20% 'cpu_3_idle_percent'=64.60% 'cpu_3_irq_percent'=0.20% 'cpu_4_user_percent'=38.90% 'cpu_4_nice_percent'=0.00% 'cpu_4_system_percent'=9.20% 'cpu_4_idle_percent'=51.90% 'cpu_4_irq_percent'=0.00%